-Setting Description

-ID This is the local identifier number for an MBG.
+Setting Description ID This is the local identifier number for an MBG.
 It also indicates the order in which MBGs were added.
 Name Descriptive name for the MBG.

-Setting Description Hostname Hostname or IP address.
+Hostname Hostname or IP address.
 Required to enable Client Deployment to request the connection.

-Token ID This string is needed to verify the connection between the Client Deployment application and the MBG.
+Setting Description Token ID This string is needed to verify the connection between the Client Deployment application and the MBG.
 Verified This field indicates if the verification process has been completed for the connection to this MBG.
 Expires in Days This field displays the number of days before the Token ID expires at which time the connection must be re-authenticated.

-The authentication is valid for one year.
-After its expiry date, the connection has to be re-authenticated.
+The authentication is renewed automatically every 28 days.
+If the automated renew fails, then the connection has to be re-authenticated manually.

-Events are raised before and on the date of expiry.
+The following events are raised if the renew fails, or on and before the expiration date.
 Make sure to regularly check the Event viewer or configure e-mail alerts.